Hackathon reporting surface

 How to read it

-Use it to understand where visitors actually made their consent choice.
+Use it to understand where people actually made or changed their consent choice.

 Validation issues found in a workbook upload attempt.